mintty/mintty/wiki/Tips.md

 `msgstr` entries which are empty in the template.
 The tool `poedit` may be used but remember to use UTF-8 encoding.

+_Note:_ There is one special pseudo-string in the localization template which facilitates scaling of the Options dialog width.
+It is labelled “__ Options: dialog width scale factor (80...200)” and its template value is “100”.
+If you provide a pseudo-translated value between 80 and 200 for it, the Options dialog width will be scaled by that percentage.
+(The navigation panel remains unscaled.)

 Note that `&` marks in menu item labels define keyboard shortcuts to be handled by Windows.
 The script `keycheck` with your `.po` file as parameter checks for ambiguous shortcut entries; these are not errors but you may